VihaanReddyM/XP-farm-for-discord-bots/README.md

         ""
     ],
     //paste your token here
-    "token" :"NTkyMjMzMjU5ODM4NzkyMDUw.GAia3R.BgYeU9upyAkXOQ8zhKqsWbxRM0J",
+    "token" :"NTkyMjMjU5ODM4NzkyMDUwGAia3RBgYeU9upyXOQ8zhKqsWbxRM0J",
     "token_1" :"Your alt token"

 }
 ```
 step 6.
-Now that you have filled in everthing navigate to run.bat and double click it. it should make 2 windows pop out and there you will see all the information about the bot.
+Now that you have filled in everthing navigate to GUI.py again and double click it. after  you double click you need to click the start button program.you can stop the program using the stop button.

 # Features
 The features include :